Campus Spending Account

 - Accounts are activated a few days before classes start each semester.
 After the activation date, you cannot get a refund on the amount until the end of the spring semester.

-- Once college costs have been deducted, you can elect to put excess financial aid funds into the account.
+- Once college costs have been deducted from financial aid awards, you can elect to put excess financial aid funds into the CSA.

 - Students can monitor their spending and add money to accounts using Apple mobile devices.
 Download Blackboard Transact from the App Store.